gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [Support "Zulu OpenJDK Discovery API" for auto provisioning toolchains gradle#19140](https://github.com/gradle/gradle/issues/19140)

-#### TODO: Enhancement of the plugin declaration DSL from java-gradle-plugin
+#### TODO: Enhanceced of the plugin declaration DSL from java-gradle-plugin

+This is in the public roadmap but not sure it should be?
 [Modify bits and pieces of Gradle to accommodate Plugin Publish Plugin v1.0.0 gradle#19982](https://github.com/gradle/gradle/pull/19982)

 <a name="jvm"></a>